timmattison/timmattison.github.io/source/_posts/2014-10-27-building-apache-camel-applications-with-guice.markdown

 comments: true
 categories:
 ---

+**UPDATE 2015-07-27**: Included instructions to run the project from the command-line

 [Apache Camel](https://camel.apache.org/) is a great framework for implementing [Enterprise Integration Patterns](https://camel.apache.org/enterprise-integration-patterns.html).
 However, most of the examples you'll find out there show you how to use it with [the Spring framework](http://projects.spring.io/spring-framework/).
 I'm much more comfortable with [Google Guice](https://github.com/google/guice) since I've used it in more production projects.

 I did find an example of how to use Guice with Apache Camel but it wasn't commented well and involved doing a lot of extra work that didn't provide me any benefits.
 So below I've listed the things that you'll need to do to get Guice and Camel working together.
 What we are doing here is setting up Guice as a JNDI provider and automatically loading a Guice CamelModule via JNDI.